warmi024/Quantitative-Algorithmic-Trading-System/README.md

 4. Key takeaways

-   -Statistically Significant Variables: Identifying statistically significant variables can help predict market movement direction effectively.
+   Statistically Significant Variables: Identifying statistically significant variables can help predict market movement direction effectively.

+   Non-stationarity: Changing distributions of variables can lead to significant problems for models, causing them to make poor predictions.
+This issue must be addressed in the early stages of the project.

+   Profitalibity and statistical singificance: They are not necessarily correlated.
+While predictions may be strongly aligned with actual values, biases in the data can cause the model to fail miserably.

+   Walk-Forward Approach: Successfully implementing this method significantly enhances model performance, ensuring adaptability to changing market conditions.

-   -Variable Transformations: Using variables, their squared values, or their logarithms can be a powerful approach depending on the type of variable.
+   Variable Transformations: Using variables, their squared values, or their logarithms can be a powerful approach depending on the type of variable.

+   Different machine learning models: All of used models present unique challenges that must be addressed individually, with adjustments to data and parameters tailored to each model.
+Models that capture non-linear relationships require larger datasets for accurate predictions and are more prone to overfitting.
+They are also more computationally demanding, which can lead to delays in production due to the time required for their calculations.

-   -Variable Interactions: Interactions between variables can be useful, especially for concepts like trend detection.
+   Variable Interactions: Interactions between variables can be useful, especially for concepts like trend detection.

-   -Model Considerations: Different models, whether calculated on the whole dataset or just a lookback period, have their advantages and disadvantages.
+   Model Considerations: Different models, whether calculated on the whole dataset or just a lookback period, have their advantages and disadvantages.
 Trend variables might provide better results for adjusting models, while concepts like support/resistance might be more effective in standard models.

-   -Market Condition Adaptability: Some models tend to follow the general market direction and are only profitable in bullish markets, while others can bring profits under various market conditions.
+   Market Condition Adaptability: Some models tend to follow the general market direction and are only profitable in bullish markets, while others can bring profits under various market conditions.

-   -Variable Usage: Each variable provides slight improvements to the model; therefore, the use of many variables is recommended.
+   Variable Usage: Each variable provides slight improvements to the model; therefore, the use of many variables is recommended.

-   -Lookback Period Impact: Models with shorter lookback periods offer more transactions but at the cost of a decreased win rate, which can reduce profits and increase transaction costs.
+   Lookback Period Impact: Models with shorter lookback periods offer more transactions but at the cost of a decreased win rate, which can reduce profits and increase transaction costs.

-   -Scaling Order Size: Adjusting order size based on the probability of trade might be beneficial for overall returns.
+   Scaling Order Size: Adjusting order size based on the probability of trade might be beneficial for overall returns.

-   -High R Variables: Using higher R variables as the target (Y) almost always yields better results.
+   High R Variables: Using higher R variables as the target (Y) almost always yields better results.
 However, analyzing the average trade duration (which increases) may indicate this is due to a general bullish market trend.

-   -Impact of Fees: Transaction fees significantly reduce strategy effectiveness and can often render strategies unprofitable.
+   Impact of Fees: Transaction fees significantly reduce strategy effectiveness and can often render strategies unprofitable.

-   -Buy Threshold: Increasing the buy threshold might be beneficial in some cases but generally does not increase returns, as the number of trades significantly decreases.
+   Buy Threshold: Increasing the buy threshold might be beneficial in some cases, but generally does not increase returns, as the number of trades significantly decreases.

-   -Algorithmic Trading Success: Algorithmic trading strategies can yield positive results if the selection of variables and other model parameters is done correctly.
+   Algorithmic Trading Success: Algorithmic trading strategies can yield positive results if the selection of variables and other model parameters is done correctly.

 6. Integrating trading systems with API